 Fonts communicate different emotions and messages.

-• Serif fonts, like Times New Roman, often give a sense of tradition and reliability, suitable for formal websites.
+Serif fonts—like Times New Roman—often give a sense of tradition and reliability, and they’re suitable for formal websites.

-• Sans-serif fonts like Arial offer a modern and clean appearance.
-This makes them ideal for contemporary sites.
+Sans-serif fonts—like Arial—offer a modern and clean appearance, and this makes them ideal for contemporary sites.

 2. Prioritize Readability

-The main function of your website's text is to be legible.
-Opt for fonts that are easy to read, especially on smaller screens.
-Sans-serif fonts are generally more readable on digital screens.
-Pay attention to your fonts' size, spacing, and color contrast to ensure legibility under various conditions.
+The main function of your website's text is to be legible—and it’s impossible to overstate how important this is.
+So, go for fonts that are easy to read—especially on smaller screens—and sans-serif fonts are generally more readable on digital screens.
+That’s why it’s so important to pay attention to your fonts' size, spacing, and color contrast to ensure legibility under various conditions is a reality.

 3. Consider Your Audience

 The font choice should align with your target audience's preferences.
-Younger audiences may resonate with modern and bold fonts, while a more mature audience might appreciate traditional and straightforward fonts.
+Younger audiences may resonate with modern and bold fonts—a more mature audience, though, might appreciate traditional and straightforward fonts.

 Use user interviews to uncover valuable insights and better understand your target audience.
 Watch Ann Blandford, Professor of Human-computer Interaction at University College London, discuss the pros and cons of user interviews.